Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Initialize the SDK and set up tracking

-To initialize the SDK and set up tracking, see the[initialize the SDK and set up tracking tutorial](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).
+To initialize the SDK and set up tracking, see the [initialize the SDK and set up tracking tutorial](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).

 {% tabs %}
 {% tab title="Android" %}